LarsNorlander/dev-diary/swift.md

 ### 2:42 PM

 Went a little further today and started on the chapter about constraint-satisfaction problems.
 I got to the part for the Australian Map Coloring Problem and I found it interesting because I've seen the solution to this in Prolog.
 Now I've seen what it looks like implemented in Swift and it's given me a bit of a new perspective as well.

+## September 11, 2018

+### 12:15 PM

+Got to finish the entire chapter on constraint-satisfaction problems and I was impressed with the fact that you could solve multiple problems simply by defining new constraints for the problem.
+Next up, graph problems.